sscaling/notes/golang/resources.md

 Once installed, intelliJ will work with this nicely or can use directly from CLI.
 There is good documentation on the website on how to debug more complex packages.

+**NOTE** If using from intelliJ, must run as 'Go Application' type.
+Cannot debug 'Single Go file' etc.

 **Install:**